ElvenTools/elven-tools-website/src/docs/cli-sft-workflow.md

 - getPrice
 - getMaxAmountPerAddress
 ```
 ...and more, check `elven-tools sft-minter --help` for the whole list.
+Also check the [Smart Contract endpoints](/docs/sft-sc-endpoints.html).

 With them, you can get simple information written in the Smart Contract.
 You can also access them through API.
 Read more about it [here](https://docs.multiversx.com/sdk-and-tools/rest-api/virtual-machine).

-Elven Tools also provides the Minter Dapp for the SFT launch, which strictly integrates with the Smart Contract.
-It have a lot of useful widgets.

 ### Where to go from here